 CP optimizations imply the re-definition in the CP (including over RRC and NAS) of some of the same features than defined in the User Plane.
 For example it requires the definition of relative priorities between such flows as well as the relative priority between these flows an actual signalling (RRC/NAS).
 This should be more complex than in NB-IoT case as small data may be sent over NGC for a large variety of applications that range from very time critical (alarm in a factory) (so data that may be of higher priority) to data with very low requirements (baseline statistics reporting).

+Y. The NextGen system shall support an optimized User Plane transfer of small data.

 Let’s analyze which solution would best fit for the normative work.
 We need to consider the amount of signalling and the system impacts.
 Only solutions (or part of solutions for solution 6.3.5) that are based on User plane transfer of data are analyzed.
 The analysis considers the transfer of sporadic small data for UE that are mobile/moving.
 For UE that are not mobile a solution relying on the RRC-INACTIVE CONNECTED state (such as described in 6.3.2 Solution 3.2: Mobility state framework) offers a good balance of reduction of signalling load and of limited complexity.

+Z. For non moving UE (e.g. Fixed Wireless Access UE), the transfer of sporadic small data is supported by putting the UE in a RRC-INACTIVE CONNECTED state (such as described in 6.3.2 Solution 3.2: Mobility state framework).
+Procedures associated with this state are to be defined by RAN

 We need to consider the amount of signalling and the system impacts for the case of moving UE(s)